 Returning to Work/Leaving Isolation

-The Colorado Department of Public Health and Environment and Denver Public Health does not have, and cannot provide you with, a letter clearing you to go back to work.
+The Colorado Department of Public Health and Environment and the Public Health Institute at Denver Health does not have, and cannot provide you with, a letter clearing you to go back to work.
 If you had symptoms consistent with COVID-19, you should isolate yourself for 10 days after symptoms started and continue isolating yourself until you are fever-free (without the use of fever-reducing medications) for 1 day.
 Public health is not requiring people to have a negative test to return to work.
 If your employer is requiring this, you may want to contact your doctor, or another healthcare provider, or direct your employer to this website.

 Isolation Lift and Return to Work Requirements*